qrzn23/min/wip/magick/content.md

 — 387 —

-Thus a hostile being may appear clothed with glory ; the appropriate pentagram will in such a case cause him to shrivel or decay.
+Thus a hostile being may appear clothed with glory; the appropriate pentagram will in such a case cause him to shrivel or decay.